Sajjad-hyder/Shopping-in-Istanbul-Malls-Data-Analysis/README.md

-# Customer Shopping Data Analysis
+# Customer Shopping in Istanbul Data Analysis
 Welcome to the shopping world of Istanbul!
 This repository contains a comprehensive dataset compiled from 10 different shopping malls spanning the years 2021 to 2023.
 The dataset aims to provide a detailed and diverse overview of shopping habits in Istanbul, capturing information from various age groups and genders.

 # Project Overview